Natt731/Natt731/README.md

 - 👋 Hi, I’m @Natt731
-- 👀 I’m interested in ...
-Coding, Music, Gaming, Anime, Soccer
+- 👀 I’m interested in: Coding, Music, Gaming, Anime, Soccer
-- 🌱 I’m currently learning ...
-Anything
+- 🌱 I’m currently learning: Anything that seems fun and helpful.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: B)

 <!---
 Natt731/Natt731 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.